chpapantonis/iOS_course_demo/README.md

 Add new commit in the rebase branch
 Add another commit in the rebase branch
 Add a third commit in the rebase branch
+Add a forth commit in the rebase branch